neurostuff/compose-docs/docs/guide/Project/Extraction.md

 In the extraction page, click the "Annotations" button on the top right.
 Annotations are represented with a spreadsheet like interface, where the row headers are the respective studies and their analyses, and the column headers are the properties for each of those study analyses.
 Each cell in the spreadsheet repreesnts the value for a given property of a study's analysis.

-By default, all annotations will start with a column **included** which will be set to true.
+By default, all annotations will include a column labeled included, which is initially set to true.
 This column can be modified if needed.

 ## Study Editing

 ![Study Editing](/guide/study_edit.png)

-Clicking on a study in the extraction table will lead you to the study editing page.
-This page allows you to edit study coordinates, add new analyses to the study, as well as modify the study name, authors, PMID, DOI, etc.
-If you would like to update the annotation values just for the given study, you can do so utilizing the study annotations table.
+Clicking on a study in the extraction table leads to the study editing page.
+Here, users can edit study coordinates, add new analyses to the study, and modify details such as the study's name, authors, PMID, DOI, etc. If you wish to update annotation values for a specific study, you can do so using the study's annotations table.

 ## Syncing Between Curation and Extraction

 ![Out of Sync](/guide/out_of_sync.png)

-In an ideal meta-analysis process, once the curation phase is completed then it is not touched again.
-However, this is not always possible in the real world.
+Ideally, once the curation phase is complete, no further changes are made.
+However, in practice, this is not always possible.

-If the curation phase is modified (for example if a study previously marked as "included" was excluded, or an additional study that was previously excluded was changed to "included") then the extraction phase no longer represents the output of the curation phase.
-In a situation like this, we need to resynchronize these two so that the extraction phase is aligned again.
-When neurosynth-compose encounters a mismatch between the two phases, a banner will pop up prompting the user to synchronize the extraction phase with the new curation phase updates.
+If changes are made during the curation phase (for example, if a previously included study is excluded or an excluded study is included), the extraction phase will no longer align with the output of the curation phase.
+In such cases, the extraction phase needs to be resynchronized with the updates from the curation phase.
+When Neurosynth-Compose detects a mismatch between the two phases, a banner will appear prompting the user to resynchronize the extraction phase with the updated curation phase.

-Successfully resynchronizing the two phases will cause the banner to go away.

 ## Completion

-The extraction phase is considered complete and the user is prompted to move on when all studies have been marked as complete.
-Once this step is complete, it is then time to specify the configurations for your meta-analysis.
-When all studies are marked as completed, a button should appear prompting the user to continue the meta-analysis process.
+The extraction phase is considered complete once all studies have been marked as Completed.
+At this point, the user is prompted to proceed to the meta-analysis configuration step.
+Once all studies are marked as complete, a button will appear, allowing the user to continue with the meta-analysis process.

 :::info
-If you would like to skip the extraction step, then you can go back to the project page and click the button: "Mark all as complete" underneath the extraction section.
+If you would like to skip the extraction step, you can return to the project page and click the "Mark all as complete" button under the extraction section.

 ![Mark all as complete](/guide/mark_all_as_complete.png)
 :::